Auckland: Architecture

 Auckland has a diversity of architectural styles, resulting from its early beginnings as a settlement, the Victorian period, the 20th century and through to the contemporary era of the 21st century.
 Legislation is in effect to protect the remaining heritage, with the key piece being the Resource Management Act of 1991.
 Prepared under this legislation is the Auckland Unitary Plan, which indicates how land can be used or developed.
 Prominent historic buildings in Auckland include the Dilworth Building, the Auckland Ferry Terminal, Guardian Trust Building, Old Customs House, Landmark House, the Auckland Town Hall and the Britomart Transport Centre - many of these are located on Queen Street, the main street.

 Housing

 Housing varies considerably, between suburbs that have state-owned housing in lower income neighbourhoods, to larger waterfront homes, especially in areas close to the Waitematā Harbour.
-Traditionally, the most common residence of Aucklanders was a standalone dwelling on a 'quarter acre' (1,000 m^{2}).
+Historically, the most common residence of Aucklanders was a standalone dwelling on a 'quarter acre' (1,000 m^{2}).
 However, subdividing such properties with 'infill housing' has long been the norm.
 Auckland's housing stock has become more diverse in recent decades, with many more apartments being built since the 1970s, particularly since the 1990s in the CBD.
 Nevertheless, the majority of Aucklanders live in single dwelling housing and are expected to continue to do so, even with most of future urban growth being through intensification.